Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source: Results

 Of the 29,574 PRs with implicit mentoring, the majority was dyadic (66.79\%), lining up with the traditional view of mentor-mentee relationship.
 However, because of the open, voluntary-based nature of OSS, we found 21.85\% of implicit mentoring occurring in triads and another 11.36\% in $\ge$quadrads.
 This is akin to ``it takes a village...'' adage, where the community of contributors work together to mentor new contributors and providing perhaps different perspectives and guidance.

-\begin{mdframed}[roundcorner=10pt] \textbf{Observation 3:} A majority of implicit mentoring is dyadic (66.79\%), but in a substantial number of cases (9,823 instances) multiple mentors provide support. \end{mdframed} Next, we investigate what role experience---within the project and overall---plays in implicit mentoring.
+\begin{mdframed}[roundcorner=10pt] \textbf{Observation 1:} Implicit mentoring does not follow to the conventional dyadic connection, and often involves multiple mentors supporting a single mentee. \end{mdframed} Next, we investigate what role experience---within the project and overall---plays in implicit mentoring.
 There can be three types of mentoring directionality: